kraftman/freminder/README.md

+# Freminder

+## Reminder app for friends, tasks, etc

 Aims:

-- Run app using node with await/async features
+- Test new node await/async features
 - Play with AWS
   - Route53 for passwordless logins
     - create user if they dont exist